-It is assumed that from 1 conversion ha a monthly income of PLN 345 is obtained.
-This amount is checked during the income criteria verification period.
+It is assumed that from 1 conversion ha a monthly income of PLN 345 can be obtained.
+This amount is checked at the time of verification of the income criteria.

 In the case of persons conducting business activity, income is defined as revenue from non-agricultural business activity less costs of its acquisition, tax, health and social insurance contributions that are not included in costs of acquisition but are related to conducting this activity and deducted from income.